 - Obstructed air release line or valve

-Improper clearance is the most common cause of slower re-prime, but there are other possibilities.
-A leaking seal, loose gasket, worn volute, or clogged recirculation port can also slow down re-priming.
-If the clearance checks out, you can have a maximum vacuum check done to determine the location of the problem.
+Improper clearance is the most common cause of slower re-prime, but there are other possibilities as well.
+A leaking seal, a loose gasket, a worn volute, or a clogged recirculation port can also slow down the re-priming process.
+If the clearance checks out, then you should have a maximum vacuum check done to determine the location of the problem.